Dan Dailey: Later career

-As the musical genre began to wane in the late-1950s, he moved on to various comedic and dramatic roles on television, including starring in The Four Just Men (1959–60).
+As the musical genre began to wane in the late-1950s, he moved on to various comedic and dramatic roles on television, including starring in The Four Just Men (1959–1960).

-He starred with Cantinflas in Pepe (1960) and had a cameo in Hemingway's Adventures of a Young Man (1961) and made Four Nights of the Full Moon (1963) in Spain.
+He starred with Cantinflas in Pepe (1960), had a cameo in Hemingway's Adventures of a Young Man (1961), and made Four Nights of the Full Moon (1963) in Spain.
 He returned to Broadway in Catch Me If You Can (1965).

 In the late 1960s, Dailey toured as Oscar Madison in a road production of The Odd Couple, co-starring Elliott Reid as Felix Unger and also featuring Peter Boyle as Murray the cop.
 He did a stint on Broadway in Plaza Suite.

-From 1969 to 1971, Dailey was the Governor opposite Julie Sommars's J.J. in the sitcom The Governor & J.J. which revolved around the relationship between his character, the conservative governor of an unnamed state and his liberal daughter Jennifer Jo.
+From 1969 to 1971, Dailey played "The Governor" opposite Julie Sommars's "J.J." in the sitcom The Governor & J.J., which revolved around the relationship between his character, the conservative governor of an unnamed state, and his liberal daughter Jennifer Jo.
 His performance won him the Golden Globe for Best Actor in a Television Musical or Comedy for performances in 1969, the year that this category was introduced.

-He starred in a short lived series Faraday & Company in 1973.
+He starred in a short-lived series Faraday & Company in 1973.

 Later film performances included The Private Files of J. Edgar Hoover (1977), as Clyde Tolson.

 Personal life

-Dailey married first wife Elizabeth in 1942.
-They had one son – Dan, Jr. – in 1947, and separated in 1949.
+Dailey divorced his first wife in 1941 and remarried a year later to Elizabeth Hofert.
+They had one son, Dan III, in 1947, and separated in 1949.
 They divorced in 1951.

 Dailey's son died by suicide in 1975.

 Dailey broke his hip in 1977 and developed anemia.
 He died on October 16, 1978, from complications following hip replacement surgery.
 He is buried at Forest Lawn Memorial Park in Glendale, California.

-According to his sister, Irene, the Daileys were all practicing Catholics and the whole family always voted Democrat.
-She and her brother were supportive in the elections of Adlai Stevenson and John F. Kennedy.